 \subsection{Evolution strategy}

 An evolution strategy is a population-based search algorithm suitable for a wide range of optimization problems.
 A typical ES cycle starts with creating the new generation, which contains several individuals, using the pool of parents.
-The best individuals are chosen based on the fitness value evaluation and added to a new pool of parents to produce the next generation of individuals.
-The corresponding iterative procedure of constructing the next generation, evaluating fitness values, and selecting the candidates is repeated until some convergence criteria is achieved.
+The best individuals are chosen based on the fitness value evaluation and put into the pool of parents to produce the next generation of individuals.
+The corresponding iterative procedure of constructing the next generation, evaluating fitness values, and selecting the candidates is repeated until some convergence criterion is achieved.

-The proposed optimization algorithm is based on the $(1+\lambda)-ES$ version of the evolution strategy with two mutation operators (Figure~\ref{fig:sketch}).
-The algorithm uses the following configuration of the ES: \begin{itemize} \item the single parent is used for each individual, $\rho = 1$ (i.e., new offsprings are clones of the parent); \item the soft mutation operator, $M_S$, produces random perturbations in the cloned offspring:
+Following the standard notation~\cite{Beyer2002}, evolution strategy can be denoted as~$(\mu/\rho \overset{\scriptstyle{+}}{,} \lambda)-ES$, where $\mu$ is the size of the parent population, $\rho$ is the mixing number, i.e., the number of parents involved in the formation of new offspring, $\lambda$ is the generation size, and ``+'' or ``,'' indicate the individual selection type.
+The proposed optimization algorithm is the $(1+\lambda)-ES$ version of the evolution strategy with two mutation operators (Figure~\ref{fig:sketch}).
+The algorithm uses the following configuration of the ES: \begin{itemize} \item the single parent is used for each individual, $\rho = 1$ (i.e., the new offsprings are clones of their parent); \item the soft mutation operator, $M_S$, produces random perturbations in the cloned offspring:

-where $s_j = \{0,\pm \delta_j\}$, and $\delta_j$ is the $j$-th parameter change quantum; the probability of choosing the corresponding value can vary depending on the specific algorithm configuration; \item the randomization operator, $M_R$, is used to introduce some new randomly generated individuals that are generally independent of the cloned offspring; \item the selection operator chooses the best individual with the lowest fitness value, $\mu = 1$; \item the simple \textit{truncation} technique is applied for choosing the best individual; \item the parent is included into the selection process (\textit{plus} selection). \end{itemize}
+where $\tilde{\textbf{p}}$ is the cloned offspring, $s_j \in \{0,\pm \delta_j\}$, and $\delta_j$ is the $j$-th parameter change quantum; \item the random mutation operator, $M_R$, is used to introduce some new randomly generated individuals that are generally independent of the cloned offspring; \item the selection operator chooses the best individual with the lowest fitness value, $\mu = 1$; \item the simple \textit{truncation} technique is applied for choosing the best individual; \item the parent is included into the selection process (\textit{plus} selection). \end{itemize}